 25th December 2016

 After a week in paradise, the inevitable has come.
-It’s the last day of the expedition and the universe knows it; sun is shining and even flamingoes are out.
+It’s the last day of the expedition; the sun is shining and even flamingoes are out in what appears to be a warm farewell from the Islands.

 Mondays on Floreana Island are special because it is a very active day with plenty of options for all tastes.
 We start off the morning with kayaking or snorkeling from the beach.
 Some guests even decide to just relax on the beautiful beach in Post Office Bay.